jammutkarsh/Spell-Ez-Python/README.md

 ![Version](https://img.shields.io/badge/version-0.0.1-blue.svg?cacheSeconds=2592000)

-> A simple TTS app to improve your spelling by typing it again and again and again, unitl you get memorize it.
+> A simple TTS app to improve your spelling by typing it again and again and again, until you get memorize it.

 ## Install Dependencies